wp-plugins/updraftplus/readme.txt

 Contact me!
 This is a complex plugin and the only way I can ensure it's robust is to get bug reports and fix the problems that crop up.
 Please turn on debugging mode and send me the log if you can find it.
 Include as much information as you can when reporting (PHP version, your blog's site, the error you saw and how you got to the page that caused it, etcetera).
 If you can send a patch, that's even better.

 == Changelog ==

+= 0.9.0 - 11/19/2012 =
+* Failed uploads can now be resumed, giving really big blogs a better opportunity to eventually succeed uploading

 = 0.8.51 - 11/19/2012 =
 * Moved screenshot into assets, reducing plugin download size